ElyesKhechine/tunsa-ai-bloodcells_detection_using_yolor/README.md

 ## Introduction

-This project, executed by TUNSA AI, focuses on the development of a robust pipeline for the detection and classification of blood cells in microscopic images.
+This project focuses on the development of a robust pipeline for the detection and classification of blood cells in microscopic images.
 Leveraging advanced computer vision techniques and machine learning algorithms, our goal is to accurately identify and classify platelets, red blood cells, and white blood cells in medical images.

 ## Project Scope

-The project, undertaken from April 3, 2022, to May 8, 2022, entailed comprehensive research, experimentation, and model development phases.
+The project was undertaken by a subteam from the Tunisian Space Association's AI team from April 3, 2022, to May 8, 2022.
+It entailed comprehensive research, experimentation, and model development phases.

 ## Technical Details